pokitto/pokitto.github.io/library/display/drawline.md

 How to draw a line.

-## drawLine(x0, y0, x1, y1)
+## drawLine(uint8_t x0, uint8_t y0, uint8_t x1, uint8_t y1)

 Draws a line of the current color (you can choose index color with [setColor()]({{site.url}}{{site.baseurl}}/library/display/setcolor)).
+The coordinate system is the one usually used in most of computer display, with the origin point (0,0) located at the top left corner of the display.

 ## Parameters

 ### x0
-The x coordinate from where the line will start.
+The x coordinate in the screen from where the line will start.

 ### y0
-The y coordinate from where the line will start.
+The y coordinate in the screen from where the line will start.

 ### x1
-The x coordinate where the line will end.
+The x coordinate in the screen where the line will end.

 ### y1
-The y coordinate where the line will end.
+The y coordinate in the screen where the line will end.

 ## Example